Did you know that an estimated 25,000 people across the Palouse and Lewis-Clark Valley are food insecure?

 What We've Achieved so far...

-Gleaned, gathered, and distributed around 340,000 pounds of fresh food
+Gleaned, gathered, and distributed over 335,000 pounds of fresh food

-Built relationships with forty-two (42) distribution sites including food pantries, senior meal sites, youth-based access programs, and emergency shelters
+Built relationships with forty-one(41) distribution sites including food pantries, senior meal sites, youth-based access programs, and emergency shelters

-Completed more than 3,800 EBT/SNAP transactions totaling over $90,000 and provided over $28,000 in FREE bonus funds for market for a total of over $118,000 spent with local farmers and producers through our Shop the Market program
+Completed more than 3,800 EBT/SNAP transactions totaling over $90,000 and provided over $28,000 in FREE bonus funds for use at farmers markets for a total of over $118,000 spent with local farmers and producers through our Shop the Market program